Tonistark92/QR-Code-buddy/README.md

 - Scan QR codes using the device's camera
 - Modern UI built with Jetpack Compose
 - Navigation between screens using Jetpack Navigation
+- Deep link handling for shared qr coe image from other app

 ## Libraries Used